SerenityOS/serenity/Ports/README.md

 To install a certain port, `cd` into its directory and run `./package.sh`

-Installed ports are being tracked in `Ports/packages.db` (a simple text file).
+Installed ports are being tracked in `Build/packages.db` (a simple text file).
+You can delete this file at any time, in fact it must be edited or removed when clearing the build directory as port dependencies may not be installed again otherwise.

 Not giving an option is equivalent to `installdepends`, `fetch`, `patch`, `configure`, `build` and `install`, in that order.
 This is recommended for a